ITV/scala-pact/README.md

 There is an implementation of the Pact integration test suite that is theoretically compatible with Scala and [Specs2](https://etorreborre.github.io/specs2/) called [Pact-JVM](https://github.com/DiUS/pact-jvm).
 Pact-JVM also supports other JVM languages like Java and Groovy.
 In practice we had some difficulties with the Scala Pact-JVM implementation for our particular use case, hence the creation of this project.

-## Scala project library dependencies
+## Scala Project Library Dependencies
 The Pact integration test library itself depends on a range of Scala/Java libraries.

 ### Http4s